 In the huddle, we find far more in common with one another, we elevate and commit to the team’s goals, and our differences do not matter.

 Coach Rich Alercio is available to discuss coaching philosophy, X’s & O’s, or teach his O-Line “techniques in the trenches.”
 Contact Coach at email@example.com and share http://www.olineskills.com with your colleagues and friends.
-Thanks for your time!
+Thanks for supporting this blog and joining our conversations, and as always, thanks for your time!